 - (1) 6’ x 24” table

-Booth Equipment Provided by the Exhibitor:
+Booth Equipment Provided by the Exhibitor at Their Expense:

 - Branded Table Linen